Education in Uganda: Secondary education

 There is a significant disparity between enrolment rates in primary and secondary schools in Uganda.
 Census data from 2004 indicates that for every ten students enrolled in primary schools, only one is enrolled at a secondary institution.
 The Human Rights Measurement Initiative gives Uganda a score of 36%.
 The structure of Uganda's secondary education system follows the education system of its former colonial masters, Britain.
 It is divided into the Ordinary level and Advanced level.

 Lower secondary consists of 4 years of schooling at the end of which students undertake Ordinary-level exams (O-level) in at least 8 subjects with a maximum of 10 subjects.
 Upper secondary consists of 2 years of schooling at the end of which students sit Advanced-level exams (A-level) in at least 3 subjects.

-The curriculum for lower secondary is currently being reviewed by the National Curriculum Development Centre, and a new curriculum is expected to be rolled out in 2014 or 2015.

 Three-year technical schools provide an alternative to lower secondary school.
 Alternatives for graduates from lower secondary school include: 2-3 year Technical institutes; 2 year Primary Teacher Colleges (PTC); Department Training Colleges (DTCs) and Upper secondary schools; including: